About Making A Museum KC

 The Lower Level of Corinthian Hall

-The Lower Level of Corinthian Hall will contain a Billiards Room, Soda Fountain, interpretive content, custom built-in display cases for historical artifacts, and two contemporary thematic art installation created by a local artist that resonate with the interpretive stories, historical architecture, and materials from the Museum’s collection.
+The Lower Level of Corinthian Hall will contain a Billiards Room, Soda Fountain, interpretive content, custom built-in display cases for historical artifacts, and two contemporary thematic art installations created by local artists that resonate with the interpretive stories, historical architecture, and materials from the Museum’s collection.

 Visitors will access the Lower Level from the north staircase (from the First Floor), the elevator, or a separate exterior entrance on the west side of Corinthian Hall near the Porte Cochère.